Living Christian Apologetics

 Learn to defend your faith with gentleness and respect.

 Have you ever tried to evangelize to someone who used to be a Christian, but left their faith due to the weight of their doubts?
-Have you ever tried to disciple someone who was having doubts about their faith?
-Have you ever had doubts about your faith?
+Have you ever tried to disciple someone who was having deep questions about their faith?
+Have you ever wrestled with your own faith?
 The Living Christian Apologetics seminar exists to help you know how to bring relevant answers to difficult questions, and help you grow as an evangelist, a discipler, and as a Christian.

 What to expect